-I’m a one-click photographer, so all of my Milky Way images are a single frame.
+I’m a one-click photographer (no composites or blending), so all of my Milky Way images were captured in a single frame.

 I stress a lot before and during a photo workshop.
 A lot more than people know, and a lot more than I probably should.
 Some of that stress probably helps me ensure things go smoothly, but some things are just plain irrational because people know I don’t have any control over things like the weather, dogwood bloom, the northern lights, to name just a few of Nature’s fickle whims.
 But I stress nevertheless.

 For example, I schedule my Yosemite Fall Color photo workshop for the best chance to catch peak color.
 But when you schedule an autumn trip, there’s no guarantee of nailing the color’s peak (I also learned that there’s no guarantee that your hotel will have power, but that’s another story).
 My ace-in-the-hole for dealing with Yosemite unknowns like this is that even on a “bad” day, it’s still Yosemite.
 I also remind myself that Yosemite is blessed with a wide variety of deciduous trees to stretch the fall color season, and the low and slow Merced River means ubiquitous mirror reflections.
 But still, I stress.

 I’ve found that the key to minimizing my stress is having options to fall back on when Plan A doesn’t materialize, something that will make the workshop memorable even when things aren’t exactly what we’d hoped for.
 Which is why, when possible, I try to schedule my workshops around astrophotography options.
 That way, when I don’t get clouds (which are always preferred over blank blue skies), the conditions are good for astrophotography.
 But I can’t schedule my fall workshops around the night sky because peak color trumps everything—I just have to take the moon and Milky Way in whatever state I find it.
 More stress.